Mayamariaruth/lohana/README.md

 * **Key Activities:**

-Inventory Management: Monitor and manage inventory levels to ensure adequate stock availability and minimize overstock or stockouts.
+Inventory Management: Monitor and manage inventory levels to ensure stock availability and minimize overstock or stockouts.
 Digital Marketing: Develop and execute digital marketing campaigns to drive website traffic, increase brand visibility, and acquire new customers.

 * **Cost Structure:**